 The air rifle is a three-barrelled air gun firing .125 full-metal jacket projectiles.
 It uses three 0.11-lb. lightweight magazines each holding 60 rounds, each feeding one barrel.
 All the other parameters are as per Version A.

 Already the first novel mentions “needle-pointed” projectiles but uses an otherwise imprecise technical description.
 The Amtrak Wars 4: Blood River seems to suggest that the projectiles are really .125-calibre flechettes ‒ it mentions “finned” and “darts … designed to keyhole on impact, causing explosive wounding.”
-Using saboted flechettes fired from .25-calibre barrels solves the calibre issue and also increases the muzzle velocity, although Dmg is still sub-par.
-Saboted flechettes cannot be reconciled with the descriptions in any of the books, which call for classical jacketed lead projectiles, often described as “steel-tipped” and “copper-jacketed.”
+Using saboted .125-calibre flechettes fired from .25-calibre barrels solves the calibre issue and also increases the muzzle velocity, although Dmg is still sub-par.
+Saboted flechettes cannot be reconciled with the descriptions in any of the books, which call for classic jacketed lead projectiles, often described as “steel-tipped” and “copper-jacketed.”
 Although Dark Visions and the later novels firmly establish that the weapon has three 60-round magazines, my version keeps the 180-round magazine of the first novel.
 This is still pretty large, but much lighter.

 Amtrak Air Rifle MK 1, .25 (Amtrak Federation, 287?-)